Ameenah21/aws-bootcamp-cruddur-2023/README.md

 - Application: Cruddur
 - Cohort: 2023-A1
+I am participating in the Free AWS Cloud Project Bootcamp by [Andrew Brown](https://github.com/omenking)
+## About the BootCamp
+A startup company has decided to build their own micro-blogging platform and has hired you to be its first cloud engineer.
+The company paid a web-development firm to translate their wireframe designs into a mock web-application for the purpose of demoing to raise capital.
+After a successful round of funding, I will be the Cloud Engineer who has been tasked with taking the mock web-application and making it production ready at scale.
 This is the starting codebase that will be used in the FREE AWS Cloud Project Bootcamp 2023

 ![Cruddur Graphic](_docs/assets/cruddur-banner.jpg)